 VPG Reports Fiscal 2023 First Quarter Results

-/EIN News/ -- MALVERN, Pa., May 09, 2023 (GLOBE NEWSWIRE) -- Vishay Precision Group, Inc. (NYSE: VPG), a leader in precision measurement sensing technologies, today announced its results for its fiscal 2023 first quarter ended April 1, 2023.
+MALVERN, Pa., May 09, 2023 (GLOBE NEWSWIRE) -- Vishay Precision Group, Inc. VPG, a leader in precision measurement sensing technologies, today announced its results for its fiscal 2023 first quarter ended April 1, 2023.

 First Fiscal Quarter Highlights: